 Old Cartagena, Colombia

-That said, Cartagena is firmly on the tourist circuit, prices in the walled city reflect it, and the vendor pressure around the main plazas can be relentless on high-season weekends.
-Go in the early morning or evening when the day-trippers have retreated and the light is better anyway.
+Cartagena is firmly on the tourist circuit and prices in the walled city reflect it.
+Go in the early morning or evening when the day-trippers retreat and the light is better anyway.

 What to See

 Ciudad Amurallada (the Walled City) is itself the attraction.
-Walking the circuit of the walls, particularly the stretch from Puerta del Reloj toward Las Bovedas, takes 45-60 minutes at a slow pace.
-The views down into the streets and out over the Caribbean are good from various points.
+Walking the circuit of the walls, particularly the stretch from Puerta del Reloj toward Las Bovedas, takes 45 to 60 minutes at a slow pace.
+The views down into the streets and out over the Caribbean are excellent from various points.

 Castillo de San Felipe de Barajas is the main fortress, a large and complex structure begun in 1536 and expanded over two centuries.
 The tunnels inside the walls are the most interesting architectural feature.
-Allow 1-2 hours.
-The midday heat makes an early morning visit considerably more comfortable.
+Allow 1 to 2 hours; the midday heat makes an early morning visit considerably more comfortable.

 Plaza Santo Domingo is the social hub, lined with restaurants and almost always busy.
-The Botero sculpture of the reclining woman here gets photographed constantly.
-The Cathedral Basilica fronting the square is worth going in for.
+The Fernando Botero sculpture of the reclining woman gets photographed constantly; the Cathedral Basilica fronting the square is worth going in for.

 Eating

 La Cevicheria is consistently excellent for fresh seafood.
 The shrimp ceviche is the standard order.
-It’s small, gets busy, and doesn’t take reservations; arrive at opening time.
+It’s small, gets busy, and takes no reservations; arrive at opening.

 Staying

-Casa San Agustin is housed in a former 17th-century monastery.
-The rooftop terrace is excellent for watching the evening activity over the old city.
+Casa San Agustin, housed in a former 17th-century monastery, has a rooftop terrace that is excellent for watching the evening activity over the old city.

-Budget travellers will find cheaper options in Getsemaní, which is within easy walking distance of the walled city and generally safe now that the area has been more developed.
+Budget travellers will find cheaper options in Getsemaní, which is within easy walking distance and generally safe since the area’s development.

 Day Trips

-The Rosario Islands are reachable by fast boat from Cartagena’s La Bodeguita pier (about 45 minutes).
-The islands have good snorkelling, clear water, and beach restaurants.
-Crowded on weekends; quieter mid-week.
+The Rosario Islands are reachable by fast boat from La Bodeguita pier (about 45 minutes).
+Good snorkelling, clear water, beach restaurants.
+Crowded on weekends; quieter midweek.

-Mud Volcano at El Totumo (about an hour northeast) is an active mud volcano you can climb inside and float in waist-deep mud.
+El Totumo mud volcano (about an hour northeast) is an active mud crater you can climb inside and float in.
 It’s gimmicky, surprisingly fun, and easy to combine with a beach stop on the return.